 Brotha: There is no new age here though.
 If we didn’t have PCs, Sims, and World Of Warcraft etc. then I wouldn’t even take serious these claims Matt

-> Matt: I understand that.
+Matt: I understand that.
 Let me say it differently.
-How do you know that in 1000 years, there won't be a superior philosophical idea that make simulation thought ridiculous, a game of child's play?
+How do you know that in 1000 years there won't be a superior philosophical idea that makes simulation thought ridiculous--a game of child's play?
 In that case, what would stop your future equivalent from positing a new theory?
-This is problematic because his theory could contradict yours and this would mean you really wouldn't know what is true.
+This is problematic because his theory could contradict yours, and this would mean you really wouldn't know what is true.

-> Matt: The whole point is this.
-If this mind or minds, which exists and creates a simulation, wants to communicate to us, then it would have to be by his sovereign choice, not by hours.
+Matt: The whole point is this.
+If this mind or minds, which exists and creates a simulation, wants to communicate to us, then it would have to be by his sovereign choice--not by ours.

-> Matt: Let me just get to the point.
+Matt: Let me just get to the point.
 In order to find out if you are deceived or not, you have to be able to determine if there is an internal inconsistency in your thinking system or worldview, and the other way is that there is a fact that comes from an external source that contradicts what you believe.

 Matt: If something is self-contradictory, it can't be true.
 If you accept that that's a true statement, then what you're doing is ultimately accepted the existence of a transcendental mind; and that's a whole other topic.
 But if your system has internal problems that cannot be resolved, then it is not true.

 Brotha: Why do I fell this is going be in a in a Matt 2014 apologetics book? lol.
 Everything is being transcribed very subtly here.
 Am I wrong?